bugra123uysal/youtube_apii/README.md

 In this project, I used **Python** to retrieve video data from the **YouTube Data API** based on specific **countries** and **categories**.
 The collected data was saved both to an **Excel file** and a **PostgreSQL database**.

+## 📁 Project Overview

+- ✅ Extracts data from YouTube for specific countries and categories
+- ✅ Stores data in both Excel and PostgreSQL
+- ✅ Handles missing values
+- ✅ Uses YouTube API for video metadata
+- ✅ Categorizes and filters data efficiently

 ---
 ## data types
 Unnamed: 0      int64